rrvt/RWracesDB/RWracesDB/README.md

 ## Updates

+### Update 4/15/24

+Add MyToolBar class to deal with the differences between Doc/View and Dialog Box Toolbars.

 ### Update 2/18/24

 Reorganized the Library so that it compiles once into Debug and Release directories under the Library